darknode66/wallet/README.md

 WingRiders Wallet is a open-source, one-click wallet for Cardano that doesn't need any browser extensions and works in all browsers and platforms.
 The wallet consists of two parts:

 1. Wallet dApp plugin
-2. Seed phrase gateway website (not implemented yet)
+2. Seed phrase gateway website

 ## Wallet dApp plugin

 The Wallet dApp plugin can be used by dApps to inject [CIP-0030](https://developers.cardano.org/docs/governance/cardano-improvement-proposals/cip-0030/) compatible API into the browser.
-In the current stage of development, the injected API will return only mocked data.
 If you are a dApp and you want to integrate WingRiders Wallet, you can follow these easy steps:

 1. Install `@wingriders/wallet-dapp-plugin` package: